 - Provide opportunities for staff to share with each other their reflections, observations, and experiences that promote cognitive development.

 - Join activities, play with children, or read to babies when you have a chance.
 Structure your schedule so you have opportunities for quality time with children and staff.

 - Show staff that you enjoy your job and spending time with them!
 Have rich and interesting conversations with staff members throughout the week.
 Ask staff members to share some of the things they are doing in their classrooms and provide feedback.

 - Work with the Training & Curriculum Specialists to provide supportive and constructive feedback to staff members after they have been observed to encourage their effective use of experiences and activities.

 - Encourage peer-to-peer coaching and modeling, where staff play roles of both observer and care provider working together to strengthen experiences and activities.

 - Stay current on evidence-based practices for children and youth.

-Staff members offer a range of learning experiences and activities to infants, toddlers, preschoolers, and school-age children and, along with training and curriculum specialists, you play a critical role in sharing feedback on what you see.
-Download and print the Sharing Feedback document below.
-Talk with training and curriculum specialists in your program about how you would respond to these scenarios.
+Staff members offer a range of learning experiences and activities to infants, toddlers, preschoolers, and school-age children and, along with Training & Curriculum Specialists, you play a critical role in sharing feedback on what you see.
+Use the Sharing Feedback activity to think about how you might support staff members and T&CS in your program in similar situations.
+Talk with T&CS in your program about how you would respond to these scenarios.
 Then compare your answers to the suggested responses.
-As you respond to the scenarios in this activity, think about how you might support staff members and training and curriculum specialists in your program.

 It is important to help staff members reflect on the learning experiences they provide.
-Download and print the Questions to Ask document below.
-These questions can help you talk to staff members and training and curriculum specialists as they plan for experiences and activities.
+Use the Questions to Ask activity to help you talk to staff members and Training & Curriculum Specialists as they plan for experiences and activities.